Are we in a Housing Bubble?

-However, what if the threat in 2019/2020 is different/varied?
-What if a housing crash only needs one small accelerant to make it real?
+A a housing crash might only need one small accelerant to make it real.
 Or, what if the crash threat is the same this time — rising interest rates and a lame duck government?
-What happens when you pour FED fire retardant on a bubble to extinguish it?
+What happens when you pour FED fire retardant on a bubble to extinguish it fast?

-What if leaders have firmly decided, even against Donald Trump’s big economic success and rising US GDP, that it’s time to kill this business cycle?
+What if Democrat leaders decide, even against Donald Trump’s big economic success and rising US GDP, good job outlook, that it’s time to kill this business cycle?
 Could the Democrats sabotage it?
-Certainly the stock markets like what’s happening, yet the housing markets are stagnating.
 Supply is growing in Atlanta, Miami, Tampa, Houston, Philadelphia and out in California but no one is talking bubble too loudly right now.

-12 housing bubble factors listed below show the threat to a national housing market bubble is complex and would be worse for each city housing market.
+What are the 12 housing bubble factors?
+They’re listed below.
+They reveal how threat to a national housing market is complex and unique to each city housing market.
 Chicago is in trouble, yet are San Francisco and San Jose really any safer in an era of massive US debt, ridiculously high trade deficits, and big changes in trade barriers?

-Experts are advising “sell your house before 2020.”
-Killing confidence is an emotional factor that’s added to the crash forecast mix.
+Remember when experts advised “sell your house before 2020?”
+Killing confidence is an emotional factor that adds to the crash forecast mix.

 A housing bubble is a run-up in housing prices which are fueled by demand, rising interest rates, speculation and exuberance